realcoloride/node_characterai/README.md

+> [!WARNING]
+> 🔧 **This version will be deprecated soon.**
+>
+> ⭐ I am transitioning to the `2.0` version, currently in beta.
+Whenever the stable version of `2.0` comes out, it will be actively merged and the previous `1.x` will be deprecated.
+>
+> ℹ️ **So please be ready to update your code and migrate as soon as you can**, or if you wish to get used to the changes to avoid a code rewrite soon, **please consider using the `beta`**, but make sure to give me your feedback and report back on your problems. **Your feedback matters.**
+>
+> 👍 If you just want to see the branch, [click here](https://github.com/realcoloride/node_characterai/tree/2.0).
+>
+> ❓ If you want to let me know your feedback or report issues, [click here to open the related issue](https://github.com/realcoloride/node_characterai/issues/180).

 # Character AI Unofficial Node API

 > Node.js client for the unofficial [Character AI API](https://character.ai/), an awesome website which brings characters to life with AI!